 Respect other people and company’s IP rights.
 Don’t use someone else’s pictures, videos, and music without their written permission.
 You may be breaking the law and exposing yourself to civil money damages if you do so.

-There are plenty of resources on the Internet that allow you to use or purchase images, videos and songs for your online work.
+There are plenty of resources on the Internet that allow you to use images, videos and songs for your online work via a license or purchase.
 Either create your own or take advantage of these sites and you’ll never have to worry about an intellectual property claim being filed against you.
-Here’s a great article that I found at the Social Media Examiner website on this topic.

 PROMOTE YOUR PRODUCT AND SERVICES THROUGH YOUR BUSINESS